 If you work as an Uber driver, you’ll have to pay tax on the money you make from driving if you earn over £1,000 in a tax year.
 The tax year runs from 6th April to 5th April, unlike the financial year which runs from 1st January to 31st December.

 Income Tax is a tax we all pay in the UK on our income above what’s known as the Personal Allowance.
 Currently, it’s set at £12,570.
 But it’s subject to change every year.
 National Insurance is a tax that enables you to claim certain state-provided benefits.
 Here are some examples of benefits you can claim through paying National Insurance:

-Unlike Income Tax, you still have to pay National Insurance if you earn less than £12,570 in the tax year.
+Like Income Tax, you may not have to pay National Insurance if you earn less than £12,570 in the tax year.
 The NI rates and thresholds have changed several times throughout 2022, but as of 6th November 2022:

 Driving for Uber, alternatively, is a freelance job i.e. you’re not employed by Uber and you choose when you do and don’t work.
 If you have both a permanent job and you drive for Uber alongside this, you will need to calculate the tax rate you should be paying at.

 You do this by adding up all your sources of income and working out your tax rate based on the total.

 Take a look at the current Income Tax rates below:

 |Up to £12,570||0%||Personal allowance|